In many images, certain parts will be extremely bright. The extreme brightness can mask the details.

 HDR Transformation allows those details to show.

 The first step is to create a mask to protect the background and focus our attention on the brighter areas of the image.
-We first start by extracting the luminance from our image with the Channel Extraction process.
+We first start by creating a clone of our luminance channel.

 To do this, first, clip the shadows by using the bottom on the bottom half for Shadows.
-Then move the middle slider on the graph so that the peak is midway in the second box.
+Then move the middle slider on the graph so that the peak between the first line up to midway in the second box.

 HDR Multiscale Transform